Investors put emerging markets under closer scrutiny - survey

 LONDON Investors are waking up to the structural differences between countries classed as emerging markets and are becoming less inclined to treat them as a homogenous group, according to a survey published on Monday.

-The study by think-tank Create Research and asset manager Principal Global Investors showed that after suffering losses in recent emerging market volatility, many investors are now scrutinising individual countries more closely.
+The study by think-tank Create Research and asset manager Principal Global Investors showed that after suffering losses in recent emerging market volatility, many investors are now scrutinizing individual countries more closely.

 The survey of 700 pension funds, sovereign wealth funds, consultants and asset managers in 30 countries with combined assets of $29.7 trillion showed that the percentage remaining optimistic about the asset class nearly halved in two years.